Oxford in Bloom 2004

 Olan Mills

-Olan Mills Photography Studios now occupies the former Moben kitchen and bathroom shop on the London Road.
+Olan Mills Photography Studios moved into the former Moben kitchen and bathroom shop at 104 London Road.
 This is their 72nd portrait studio.

 Richard Doll Building